smartmouse/sample.coderally.nodeclient/README.md

 # Code-Rally (Node.js Version)

 Want to learn the popular Node.js while having fun?
 Then try the new Node.js version of IBM's Code Rally!
-Whether you are a complete Node Newbie, or a experienced Node.js veteran, test and hone your skills on the race track!
+Whether you are a complete Node Newbie, or an experienced Node.js veteran, test and hone your skills on the race track!

 For more information, see the <a target="_blank" href="https://www.ibm.com/developerworks/community/blogs/code-rally/entry/landing?lang=en">Offical Code Rally Blog</a>!